Stockflare/blog/_posts/2014-10-15-wilde-mistakes.markdown

 image: /img/quote-wilde-mistakes.jpg
 ---

-From [Oscar Wilde](http://en.wikipedia.org/wiki/Oscar_Wilde), playright and poet, general wit.
+From [Oscar Wilde](http://en.wikipedia.org/wiki/Oscar_Wilde), playwright and poet, general wit.

 "Experience is simply the name we give our mistakes."